miklevin/MikeLev.in/_posts/2024-11-27-dedumbing-sisyphus.md

 the process of doing so doesn't use any custom API's, so that you can round robin between them and erode all their respective competitive moats to nothing.

+## The Power of Local Intelligence

 In such a world, the power shifts back to those who imagine a project.
 Move as much of the process as you can to inside the private walls of localhost and LAN, employing your in-house local LLMs to do most of the busywork.
 Intelligence is like electricity.
 It's not no-cost, but it is a commodity that is ubiquitous and ever present, flowing like water and infinitely multi-source-able.

+## Reassessing and Moving Forward

 Pshwew!
 Okay, so my November 27th post becomes my November 28th Thanksgiving post as well, because I didn't finish what I needed to finish yesterday, and I